Johnson Canyon (Juab County, Utah)

 Johnson Canyon is a valley or canyon in Juab County, Utah.
-Its creek drains the eastern watershed of the South Mountains and divides those mountains from the Deep Creek Range to the east.
+Its creek drains the eastern watershed of the South Mountains and divides those mountains from the Deep Creek Range / Deep Creek Mountains to the east.
 The mouth of the canyon is at an elevation of 6,686 ft.
 Its source is at the head of the canyon at an elevation of 2,530 ft at 39°45′22″N 114°01′48″W.